-The average time it takes to hire someone is currently between 33 to 49 days, so speed of hire and quality of development are crucial for organisations to win and retain top talent.
+The average time it takes to hire someone is currently between 33 to 49 days, so speed of hire and quality of development are crucial for organizations to win and retain top talent.

-Using HR tech to speed up and streamline recruitment processes helps organisations stay in the competition and attract the best candidates quickly.
+Using HR tech to speed up and streamline recruitment processes helps organizations stay in the competition and attract the best candidates quickly.

 “If you have a recruitment process any longer than two stages, you’re not in line with the competition,” says Emma Gardiner, associate director at global recruitment consultancy Harvey Nash.

 “The window to secure talent is getting smaller and smaller.